 You can’t always control every aspect of the visit and every person the patient engages with.
 While it is important to have personal relationships between patients, care teams should work hand-in-hand to improve and work towards a positive patient experience.
 Studies reveal there is value in measuring the effectiveness of care and the satisfaction of patients based on interactions across the care team rather than individual providers.
 Be sure these expectations are set with your staff.

+The best practice is to work as a unit with the goal revolving around the patient experience.
 Make sure your staff has bought into your plans and methodology for patient experience best practices.
 For many, this is putting added emphasis on patient-centered care and patient engagement.
 Allow for further medical education for your staff regarding patient care studies and analytics.
 Providing your staff learning opportunities and understanding of why patient experience is so important will pay dividends.
 Happy patients helps to improve employee satisfaction and, in turn, quality of care.
 Patient experience best practices should be at the root of your employee culture.

 5. The ultimate patient experience best practice – Make healthcare a simple process